 The credit card industry is extremely competitive, and card issuers are constantly offering new products with new features, better rewards, and lower interest rates and fees.
 So before you spend another year with your old credit card account, think of these six reasons you might want to cancel your current card, and find something new.

 Has there been a problem with your bill?
 If you reached out to your card issuer and it has been unhelpful, it might be time take your business elsewhere.
 With so many banks and credit unions fighting for your business, there is no excuse for a company to leave its account holders less than satisfied.

 2. You are not receiving competitive rewards.

 Intense competition has driven up the value of the rewards that cardholders can now receive, and those who have an older card might be left behind.
 Years ago, the standard rate of cash back rewards was 1%, but now there are cards that offer much higher rates of return.
-For example, Citi’s Double Cash card offers a total of 2% cash back on all purchases, with no annual fee, while the American Express EveryDay Preferred card offers as much as 6% cash back at grocery stores on up to $6,000 of annual spending, although it has a $95 annual fee.
+For example, Citi’s Double Cash card offers a total of 2% cash back on all purchases, with no annual fee, while the American Express EveryDay Preferred card offers as much as 6% cash back at grocery stores on up to $6,000 of annual spending (then 1%), although it has a $95 annual fee.
 If you already have a different card with the issuer of the card you want, you may be able to switch without having to cancel your account.

 3. Your credit has improved since you opened the account.

 Card issuers offer applicants different interest rates, depending on their creditworthiness at the time of the application.
 But as your credit improves over time, you may be stuck with a higher interest rate than you deserve.
 First, you can try contacting the card issuer and asking for a lower rate.
 But if that doesn’t work, you may just want to apply for a new card with better terms, and then cancel the old one.